Skip to contents

 1. Create Virtual Species

-First, download the bioclimatic variables from WorldClim and crop them to the European extent.
+First, we download the bioclimatic variables from WorldClim and crop them to the European extent.

 Worldclim <- geodata::worldclim_global(var='bio', res=10, path=getwd())